tests-always-included/mo/README.md

 * HTML encoding is not built into `mo`.
 The `{{{...}}}` and `{{...}}` tags both work.  `echo '{{TEST}}' | TEST='<b>' mo` will give you "`<b>`" instead of "`&gt;b&lt;`".
 * You must make sure the data is in the environment when `mo` runs.
 The easiest way to do that is to source `mo` in your shell script after setting up lots of other environment variables / functions.
 * Associative arrays are not addressable via their index.
 You can't use `{{VARIABLE_NAME.INDEX_NAME}}` and expect it to work.
 Associative arrays aren't supported in Bash 3.
+* Changing the delimiters.
+Really this could be done, but I often don't have the need to do this.
+File an issue or submit a pull request if this is something ou'd really like to see.

 Developing